 Eve knows the fallibility of their knowledge.
 They hold their opinions and beliefs loosely.

 (Frank) One who knows and knows that he does not know . . .
 His advice is a treasure.

 He knows the continuously expanding vastness of the Blind Quadrant compared to his own Open and Hidden quadrants.
 And he knows the incomparably greater vastness of the Unkown Quadrant compared to the Blind Quadrant.
 He realizes that his knowledge is but a candle of light in unbounded darkness.

 The way Frank sees it, the volume of knowledge contained in his open and hidden quadrants is 1.
 He estimates the size of his blind quadrant—assuming “others” include the presently dead—to be one trillion or more.
 To his unknown quadrant he assigns an infinite or pseudo-infinite volume.

 (Grace) One who knows and is grateful for what she knows . . .
 Her generosity is a treasure.

 She knows she’s lucky to know at all, considering the fragility of life.

-(8) One who knows and knows how to know—and who also knows that they do not know how to know.
+(Heidi) One who knows and knows how to know—and who also knows that she does not know how to know.